Join us in Lund for a lunch-to-lunch scientific symposium from Wednesday (October 9th) to Friday (October 11st), noon to noon.

 Prof. Mei Hong, MIT, USA

 Talk - Structure and Dynamics of Amyloid Proteins from Solid-State NMR: Glucagon & Tau

 Prof. Richard Neutze, University of Gothenburg, Sweden

-Talk - Time-resolved serial femtosecond crystallography studies of ultrafast structural changes in photosynthesis
+Talk - Time-resolved diffraction experiments at X-ray free electron lasers reveal ultrafast structural changes in photosynthesis

 Prof. Erik Lindahl, Stockholm University

 Talk - Deciphering Allosteric Modulation in Ligand-Gated Ion Channels with Simulations, X-ray crystallography, Cryo-EM and Neutron Scattering